pownjs/recon/README.md

 ## Quickstart

+This tool is meant to be used as part of [Pown.js](https://github.com/pownjs/pown) but it can be invoked separately as an independent tool.

-If installed globally as part of [Pown.js](https://github.com/pownjs/pown) invoke like this:
+If installed globally as part of Pown invoke like this:

 ```sh
 $ pown recon